• Gluten-Free Recipes

 • Bake: Bake the muffins for about 20-25 minutes, then cool in the pan.

-Baking Tip - Ripe Bananas
+Baking Tip: Use Ripe Bananas

 What are the best bananas for baking?
 They tend to be the ones left on the counter that everyone avoids: very yellow with brown spots and streaks.
 Despite their appearance, this means the bananas are very ripe and perfect to tuck into a batter!
-In fact, the darker the banana the better, because as the fruit ripens it becomes sweeter and more flavorful.
+In fact, the darker the banana, the better, because as the fruit ripens, it becomes sweeter and more flavorful.

 A banana chocolate chunk muffin on a flowered plate.